Wellness Petite Entrees Casserole Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 The third ingredient is chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The fourth ingredient includes green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.
+The next ingredient includes green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.

 The fifth ingredient lists carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The sixth ingredient is tapioca starch, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.
+The sixth item is tapioca starch, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 From here, the list goes on to include a number of other items.